-Enter the amount of your pro-rata share of ordinary and necessary expenses related to the sales of recreational use products s shown on your 120S Schedule K-1, line 7 or K-1(NR), line 20.
+Enter the amount of your pro-rata share of ordinary and necessary expenses related to the sales of recreational use products shown on your 120S Schedule K-1, line 7.

 W. Net Capital Gain from the Exchange of One Kind of Legal Tender for Another Kind of Legal Tender